Physiology Phlex! Metabolism and Renal Handling of Acid

 • Animal data shows that metabolic acidosis can hasten Kidney damage

-• Multiple observational studies show low CO2 are associated with faster progression
+• Multiple observational studies show that low CO2 levels are associated with faster CKD progression

 • One large study did not achieve separation